simplesessions/kcc-nma-art258-projects/project3.md

 - 30% - JavaScript - See above for the requirements specific requirements.
 Your JS must all work, and I should be able to compile your JS from the src folder and have everything work with no errors.
 - 20% - HTML - your HTML should be nested correctly (with a little wiggle room for indentation differences).
 You should also stay away from bad naming practices when naming your classes.

+## Getting Started

+- Download the starter project from https://github.com/simplesessions/kcc-nma-art258-starter
+- Rename the project to "art258-final"
+- Use GitHub to create a new repo from this project named "art258-final"
+- Push/sync your changes to your GitHub account

+## Turning In Your Project

+I will consider all commits made until midnight of December 13th, 2016 (technically 12:00am of December 14th, 2016).
+Simply make sure all your changes are committed to your repo by then.
+When you're finished, even if early, send me an email to let me know when you're done.

+Then party 🎉🎉🎉

 ## Examples

+Utilize these examples for prime examples of some product-focused pages.

 - https://squareup.com
 - https://wistia.com/product